Last Updated: May 23, 2018

 The Sites make no representation that information content provided on Sites is applicable or appropriate for use in locations outside the United States.
 You agree to comply with all applicable laws and local rules regarding the transmission of technical data, acceptable contents and online conduct.

-You agree to indemnify, defend and hold The Atlantic, its affiliates, licensors, suppliers, advertisers and sponsors, and its and their directors, officers, employees, consultants, agents and other representatives, harmless from and against any and all claims, damages, losses, costs (including reasonable attorneys' fees) and other expenses that arise directly or indirectly out of or from (a) your breach of this agreement, including any violation of the Terms of Service; (b) any allegation that any Content or other materials you submit to us or transmit to the Sites infringe or otherwise violate the copyright, trademark, trade secret or other intellectual property or other rights of any third party; and/or (c) your activities in connection with the Sites.
+You agree to indemnify, defend and hold The Atlantic, its affiliates, licensors, suppliers, advertisers and sponsors, and its and their directors, officers, employees, consultants, agents and other representatives, harmless from and against any and all claims, damages, losses, costs (including reasonable attorneys’ fees) and other expenses that arise directly or indirectly out of or from (a) your breach of this agreement, including any violation of the Terms of Service; (b) any allegation that any User Submission infringes or otherwise violates the copyright, trademark, trade secret or other intellectual property or other rights of any third party; and/or (c) your activities in connection with the Sites.

 Special Agreement on Fee-Shifting and Choice of Law